Top 10 Credit Cards – August 2017

 This is the cut-to-the-chase list of our Top 10 credit cards, based on overall quality, which could mean any combination of rewards, low interest rates, or other features that we choose.
 Which is the best credit card?
 We’ll give you our #1 choice, but you should be proud to go into financial battle with any of the others, too:

 #1 Citi Double Cash Card – Citi unnecessarily complicates this offer, which fools some into not realizing how good it is.
 Bottom line: You get 2% cash back on all your purchases, provided you eventually pay them off.
 What that means: You get 1% cash back on the purchase as soon as you make it, then you get 1% cash back on your card balance payments.
 1% + 1% = 2%.
-If your credit is good, you could qualify for an interest rate as low as 13.49%, and you’ll get a 0% rate for 18 months on any balances you transfer from another card (but be aware of the 3% balance transfer fee).
+If your credit is good, you could qualify for an interest rate as low as 14.49%.
 No annual fee.

 #2 Discover It Miles Card – Discover’s travel card offers 1.5 “miles” per dollar charged to the card, with each mile being worth a penny.
 You can use your miles to offset travel expenses or take them as cash back, making this essentially a 1.5% cash back credit card.
 That’s pretty good, but what puts this card high on this list is the first-year bonus offer: after the first year, the “miles” you earned in that year are doubled, becoming 3 miles per dollar — or 3% cash back on all your first-year purchases.
 And with no annual fee.

 #9 Tie Chase Freedom Unlimited and Capital One QuickSilver – Both of these cards offer a flat 1.5% cash back on all your purchases.
-The Chase Freedom Unlimited has a slightly better upfront bonus offer that lets you earn an extra $150 vs. the Quicksilver’s $100, and the Chase card offers a 0% interest rate for the first 15 months versus 0% for 9 months on the Quicksilver.
+The Chase Freedom Unlimited offers an upfront bonus of $150 if you spend $500 in 3 months, while Capital One offers $200 if you spend $1000 in 3 months, and the Chase card offers a 0% interest rate for the first 15 months versus 0% for 9 months on the Quicksilver.
 Overall, though, not much difference with these offers.

 #10 Tie Blue Cash Everyday from American Express and Bank of America Cash Rewards Visa and Capital One Premier Dining Rewards – These three cash back credit cards offer slightly different formulas, with greater cash back percentages for different spending categories.
 The Blue Cash Everyday gives you 3% cash back at supermarkets, 2% back at gas stations and many department stores, and 1% back on everything else.
 The Cash Rewards Visa offers 3% cash back on gas purchases, 2% back at grocery stores and wholesale clubs, and 1% back on everything else.
 The Capital One Premier Dining Rewards card gives you 3% cash back on dining purchases, 2% on groceries, and 1% everywhere else.
 Personally we prefer the cash back cards earlier in this list that give a 2% or 1.5% flat rebate on everything, but you may prefer one of these if you spend heavily on gas and/or groceries.